Starting a blog is incredibly rewarding.

 Step 2 – Choose a Topic/Niche

 The first decision that you have to make in order to start a blog is to determine what you’ll be blogging about.
-When you choose your blog’s niche, or topic, you need to take two basic things into consideration:
+When you choose your blog’s niche, or topic, you need to take three basic things into consideration:

-- Choose something that you’re interested in writing about.
+- First.
+Choose something that you’re interested in writing about.
 You have to enjoy writing about the topic that you select, or you’ll get bored after a few months of blogging and quit.

 You can really start a blog about anything: